tigerbeetle/tigerbeetle/docs/design/consistency.md

   or [`flags.linked`](../reference/transfers.md#flagslinked)).
 - Multiple client sessions may receive replies [out of order](#reply-order) relative to one another.
-  For example, if two clients submit requests around the same time, the client whose request is commmitted first might receive the reply later.
+  For example, if two clients submit requests around the same time, the client whose request is committed first might receive the reply later.
 - A client session can consider a request executed when it receives a reply for the request.

 #### [Requests](./client-requests.md)
-> Note that a request refers to a batch, rather than a single operation.
+> Note that a request refers to a batch, rather than a single event.

 - A request executes within the cluster at most once.
-- Requests do not [time out](#retries) (a timeout typically implies failure, which cannot be conclusively determined in the context of network faults).
+- Requests do not [time out](#retries).
+A timeout typically implies failure, which cannot be conclusively determined in the context of network faults.
 Note that individual [pending transfers](./two-phase-transfers.md) within a request may have [timeouts](../reference/transfers.md#timeout).
 - Requests retried by their original client session receive identical replies.